MarginallyClever/NodeGraphCore/README.md

 A pure Java implementation of [Flow-based Programming](https://en.wikipedia.org/wiki/Dataflow_programming) (FBP).

-Flow-based programming is best known in no-code/low-code systems like Scratch, Node-RED, and Unreal Engine's Blueprints.
+Flow-based programming is best known in no-code/low-code systems like Scratch, Node-RED, Unity's material editor, and Unreal Engine's Blueprints.
 It is a way to visually represent a program's data flow.
-Each node is a function that takes input and produces output.
-The connections between nodes are the data that flows between them.
+Each node is a method that takes input and produces output.
+The connections between nodes direct the data that flows between them.

 Data-flow programming is aesthetically pleasing, greatly reduces the chance of syntax error, and empowering for people